South Pole: 1950–present

 Amundsen–Scott South Pole Station.
 The ceremonial pole and flags can be seen in the background, slightly to the left of center, below the tracks behind the buildings.
 The actual geographic pole is a few more meters to the left.
 The buildings are raised on stilts to prevent snow build-up.

-It was not until 31 October 1956 that humans once again set foot at the South Pole, when a party led by Admiral George J. Dufek of the US Navy landed there in an R4D-5L Skytrain (C-47 Skytrain) aircraft.
+It was not until 31 October 1956 that humans once again set foot at the South Pole, when a party led by Admiral George J. Dufek of the US Navy landed there in a Douglas R4D-5L Skytrain aircraft.
 The US Amundsen–Scott South Pole Station was established by air over 1956–1957 for the International Geophysical Year and has been continuously staffed since then by research and support personnel.

 After Amundsen and Scott, the next people to reach the South Pole overland, albeit with air support, were Edmund Hillary (4 January 1958) and Vivian Fuchs (19 January 1958) and their respective parties, during the Commonwealth Trans-Antarctic Expedition.
 There have been many subsequent expeditions to arrive at the South Pole by surface transportation, including those by Havola, Crary, and Fiennes.
 The first group of women to reach the pole were Pam Young, Jean Pearson, Lois Jones, Eileen McSaveney, Kay Lindsay, and Terry Tickhill in 1969.
-In 1978–1979, Michele Eileen Raney became the first woman to winter at the South Pole.
+In 1979, Michele Eileen Raney became the first woman to winter at the South Pole; she had arrived at the beginning of Summer the previous year, thus becoming the first female physician to spend a year at the pole.

 Subsequent to the establishment, in 1987, of the logistic support base at Patriot Hills Base Camp, the South Pole became more accessible to non-government expeditions.

 In the summer of 1988–1989, Chilean glaciologist Alejo Contreras Steading reached the South Pole on foot; before that, he had arrived in 1980 by other means.